Mat-thieu/Resizor-JS/README.md

 ### Additions to future updates

 - Give the option to set a maximum and/or minimum width and height
-- Restrict left, top, bottom or right resizing
+- Restrict some types resizing (e.g. only allow left and bottom)

-Keep in mind that resizing left, top, bottom and right enables users to move divs around the page.
+Keep in mind that resizing in all directions allows a user to move an element across the page.